Transactions

 const producer = client.producer({ maxInFlightRequests: 1, idempotent: true })

 Within a transaction, you can produce one or more messages.
-If transaction.abort
+If transaction.abort is called, all messages will be rolled back.

 const transaction = await producer.transaction()